List of Marathi social reformers: Anna Hazare

 Anna Hazare is an Indian social activist who led movements to promote rural development, increase government transparency, and investigate and punish corruption in public life.
 In addition to organising and encouraging grassroots movements, Hazare frequently conducted hunger strikes to further his causes.

 Hazare also contributed to the development and structuring of Ralegan Siddhi, a village in Parner taluka of Ahmednagar district, Maharashtra.

 Hazare and the youth group decided to take up the issue of alcoholism to drive a process of reform.
 At a meeting conducted in the temple, the villagers resolved to close down liquor dens and ban alcohol in the village.
 Since these resolutions were made in the temple, they became, in a sense, religious commitments.
 Over thirty liquor brewing units voluntarily closed their establishments.
 Those who did not succumb to social pressure were forced to close their businesses when the youth group smashed their premises.
 The owners could not complain as their businesses were illegal.

 Hazare appealed to the government of Maharashtra to pass a law whereby prohibition would come into force in a village if 25% of the women in the village demanded it.
 In 2009 the state government amended the Bombay Prohibition Act, 1949 to reflect this.

 The social barriers and discrimination that existed due to the caste system in India have been largely eliminated by Ralegan Siddhi villagers.
 It was Hazare's moral leadership that motivated and inspired the villagers to shun untouchability and caste discrimination.
 Marriages of Dalits are held as part of community marriage program together with those of other castes.
 The Dalits have become integrated into the social and economic life of the village.
 The upper caste villagers built houses for the lower caste Dalits by shramdaan and helped to repay their loans.

 Abhay and Rani Bang

 Dr. Abhay Bang and Dr. Rani Bang are social activists, researchers working in the field of community health in Gadchiroli district of Maharashtra.
 They have revolutionized healthcare for the poorest people in India and have overseen a programme that has substantially reduced Infant mortality rates in one of the most poverty-stricken areas in the world.
 The WHO (World Health Organization) and UNICEF have endorsed their approach to treating newborn babies and the programme is currently being rolled out to parts of Africa.
-The Bangs founded SEARCH (Society For Education, Action and Research in Community Health) – a non-profit organisation, which is involved in rural health service and research.
+The Bangs founded Society For Education, Action and Research in Community Health (SEARCH) – a non-profit organisation, which is involved in rural health service and research.
 The Bang couple is the winner of the prestigious Maharashtra Bhushan Award.
 They have many published articles in The Lancet, one of the world's most prestigious medical journals.